 breastfeeding

-Breastfeeding during maternal illness is a common concern for mothers and families.
+Breastfeeding while sick is a common concern for mothers and families.
 This comprehensive, evidence-based guide provides clear, authoritative answers to the most pressing questions about breastfeeding while sick.
-Learn what is safe, what to avoid and how to protect both your health and your baby’s well-being.
+Learn what is safe, what to avoid, and how to protect both your health and your baby’s well-being during illness.

 breastfeeding during sickness